 Laser-Induced Breakdown Spectroscopy (LIBS)

-LIBS can be used for depth profiling materials, elemental surface mapping, and bulk property analysis (using multivariate chemometrics).
-For example, LIBS technology can be used for heating value and ash content determination in coal.
+LIBS can be used for depth profiling materials, elemental surface mapping, and bulk property analysis.
+For example, LIBS technology can be used to determine the heating value and ash content in coal.

 AtomTrace also created a wonderful database of LIBS Research Papers.
 From there, you can look up many other examples of LIBS in action.